 - JRSO (Junior Road Safety Officer) – delivers important messages on road safety

-- Playground Committee – teaching younger children to play co-operatively
+- Young Leaders – teaching younger children to play co-operatively

 - ECO group/Allotment Committee – help the school become more environmentally friendly

-- Pupil Council – making decisions about improvements to the school
+- Pupil Voice – making decisions about improvements to the school

 - Charity Group – making decisions about charity events

-- House Captains, Vice Captains and Prefects – lead whole school events and support SMT to welcome school visitors and organise community events.
+- House Captains, Vice Captains and Prefects – lead whole school events and support HT to welcome school visitors and organise community events.

 An ethos of open, positive, supportive relationships promote a climate where pupils feel safe and secure.
-Good behaviour and positive attitudes are fostered through praise and recognition.
+Good behaviour, effort and attitudes are fostered through positive relationships and positive recognition.
 Pupils are encouraged to value themselves and others and develop effective citizenship skills.
 These skills are fostered through co-operative learning activities.

 2. Curriculum Areas and Subjects